 |Lane Filtering - State Matrix|

-(1) - does not explicitly prohibit filtering, but limits the practice by virtue
+(1) - does not explicitly ban filtering, but prohibit the practice by virtue

 that the manoeuvre may contravene other rules.|